In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 Simultaneously, it can align the same type of data expressed in different ways.

-For example, using multimodal capabilities, it can merge transaction records from Alipay, WeChat Pay, and supermarket receipts into a unified, digitally standardized transaction ledger.
-This not only converts physical world information into digital information but also unifies data of different formats and languages into a single standard format for centralized management.
+For example, using multimodal capabilities, it can merge transaction records from Alipay, WeChat Pay, and supermarket receipts into a unified, standardized digital transaction ledger.
+This not only converts physical world information into digital information but also unifies data of different formats and languages into a single standard format for unified management.

 In terms of data processing, AI's capabilities can be summarized into four levels: